urbanclimatefr/de-zoomcamp-2025-project/README.md

 ## Lessons Learned

-- Backfill is an important part of the design.
-Have to take this into consideration when designing the pipeline.
 - Deciding on data visualization earlier helps narrowing down the scope and the kind of processing needed for the pipeline.
 Working backward from the target end state is a useful way to keep things in check.
 - Documentation would probably takes as much time as development.